New Orleans has a Disconnection Crisis

 Source: Visualizing the Spatial Distribution of Energy Insecurity in the United States

+The biggest challenge has been finding consistent funding to support a long-term program.
 In 2022 the Council created a working group (inviting the public and interested parties to meet and discuss solutions).
 When advocates in the group urged the city to devote some ARPA (American Rescue Plan Act of 2021) funds to a long-term unpaid bill management program, we were told those funds could not be used for this purpose, only to then see the Council allocate $5M of ARPA dollars directly to one time bill payment months later.
 This was a band-aid “solution” that failed to address the long-term problem.

 We want to be clear: That $5M of bill assistance this summer was crucial in keeping residents safe from the extreme heat and humidity.
 What we are urgently saying is that bill assistance band-aids are not a policy.
 They only enrich Entergy and sustain energy instability, threatening elders, children, and residents throughout our city, and especially those who depend on electricity for medical devices.